The key points of Magna Carta and the importance of the Great Charter in England

 Magna Carta or The Great Charter

-Magna Carta or The Great Charter is the most important constitutional document in the history of England.
-It was drawn up by the Barons who forced King John to sign the document in 1215 AD.
+Magna Carta, or the Great Charter, is the most important constitutional document in the history of England.
+It was drawn up by the barons who forced King John to sign the document in 1215 AD.
 It had sixty-three clauses from which we can infer the nature and extent of King John's misdeeds.
 Magna Carta was a remedial document to the nation against the oppressive nature of John.
-The main purpose of the great charter was to establish equal rights and privileges for society.
-The great charter stated the king must follow the law and should not rule as he wished.
-It had established very important provisions that are, no freeman was to be imprisoned or punished without proper judgment of his equals or by the law and justice shouldn’t be sold, denied, or delayed to anyone.
-It had ensured and safeguarded personal liberties.
-The freedom of the church to arrange elections to bishoprics also had been ensured.
-King John demanded too much money as taxes.
-Magna Carta had imposed rules on tax collection.
-There was mentioned that feudal dues were to be fixed at a certain rate and people should not pay taxes without the consent of the Common Council of the realm except on royal occasions.
-This clause in the future had been interpreted as laying down the great principle that the king cannot levy any tax without the consent of parliament.
-Magna Carta had also put on equal rights and privileges to the tenants of barons as they had secured from the king.
-There were provisions of the liberties of London and the towns and freedom of tread in the great charter.
-English rulers often tried to ignore the great charter but however, it provided significant limitations on royal power.
+The main purpose of the Great Charter was to establish equal rights and privileges for society.
+The Great Charter declared that the king could not rule as he pleased and had to abide by the law.
+It had established crucial clauses, such as the prohibition against selling, denying, or delaying justice to anyone, and the prohibition against any freeman being imprisoned or punished without the proper judgment of his peers or the law.
+Personal liberties had been protected and guaranteed.
+Additionally, the church's autonomy to set up elections for bishoprics had been guaranteed.
+The tax demands made by King John were excessive.
+Magna Carta established regulations for the collection of taxes.
+It was mentioned that taxes should only be paid on royal occasions and that feudal dues should be set at a specific rate with the approval of the Common Council of the realm.
+In the future, this clause was interpreted as establishing the fundamental rule that the king cannot impose any taxes without the approval of parliament.
+Magna Carta also granted barons' tenants the same rights and privileges that they had obtained from the king.
+The Great Charter contained clauses pertaining to trade freedom, town and London liberties, and other issues.
+Although the Great Charter placed considerable restrictions on royal power, English rulers frequently attempted to disregard it.